-A consortium (plural consortia or consortiums) is a group of E-rate eligible entities that seeks competitive bids or E-rate funding for eligible services on behalf of its members.
-Schools and/or libraries can form consortia for the purposes of the Schools and Libraries (E-rate) Program to aggregate demand in order to lower prices and promote more efficient use of shared facilities.
+A consortium (plural consortia or consortiums) is a group of E-Rate eligible entities that is seeking competitive bids or E-Rate funding for eligible services on behalf of its members who are E-Rate eligible entities.
+Schools and/or libraries can form consortia for the purposes of the Schools and Libraries (E-Rate) program to aggregate demand in order to lower prices and promote more efficient use of shared facilities.

 Consortium Lead Member

 The consortium leader is responsible for ensuring that necessary certifications are made and for responding to USAC inquiries on behalf of the consortium members during both pre- and post-commitment processes.
-(USAC’s issuance of a Funding Commitment Decision Letter (FCDL) is the event that separates pre-commitment from post-commitment.)
+(USAC’s issuance of a Funding Commitment Decision Letter (FCDL) is the event that separates pre-commitment processes from post-commitment processes.)

-The consortium leader also has certain record-keeping responsibilities and, unless membership in the consortium is specifically required by state statute or authorized in some other way, must retain a Letter of Agency (LOA) or other documentation from each consortium member to demonstrate that that member was aware of, and had expressly authorized, the action that would be taken on its behalf by the consortium leader.
+The consortium leader also has certain document retention responsibilities and, unless membership in the consortium is specifically required by state statute or authorized in some other way, must retain a Letter of Agency (LOA) or other documentation from each consortium member to demonstrate that that member was aware of, and had expressly authorized, the actions that would be taken on its behalf by the consortium leader.

-If services are shared by both eligible and ineligible entities, the consortium lead member must perform a cost allocation to ensure that only the eligible entities receive the benefit of discounted services.
+If services are shared by both eligible and ineligible entities, the consortium lead member must perform a cost allocation to ensure that only the eligible entities receive the benefit of the E-Rate discounted services.

-The leader may be asked during a Program Integrity Assurance (PIA) review to provide documentation that supports these certifications.
+The consortium leader may be asked during the Program Integrity Assurance (PIA) application review or during an audit to provide documentation that supports these certifications.

-The consortium leader is also responsible for ensuring that the services for which the consortium requests discounts are the services that the consortium is authorized to procure on behalf of its members.
+The consortium leader is also responsible for ensuring that the services for which the consortium requests E-Rate support are the services that the consortium is authorized to procure on behalf of its members.
 Failure to do so may result in the denial or modification of funding requests for consortium members.